vincent-tr/mylife-money/README.md

 MyLife Money

 TODO list
- - in-memory database with CRUD in queue for mongo
+ - group editor
- - lookup management
+ - reports
+   - panel with multiple group selection
+   - can show children of a group with stacked bar in bar charts (checkbox to activate it)
- - entity management
+ - mobile adaptations